-- 1. You can lodge a complaint with AusNet as outlined above. - We will acknowledge receipt of a complaint within two working days. - 3.
+- You can lodge a complaint with AusNet as outlined above. - We will acknowledge receipt of a complaint in writing and will provide a unique complaint reference number within two working days. - 3.
 We aim to resolve the complaint within ten working days. - 4.
-Where we cannot reach a resolution within ten working days, we will keep you informed of the progress being made with handling the complaint and provide a revised timeframe for resolving the complaint. - At any time, you may request to have your complaint escalated to the project senior management team.
+Where we cannot reach a resolution within ten working days, we will keep you informed of the progress being made with handling the complaint by providing regular updates on the investigation and a revised timeframe for resolving the complaint. - 5.
+At any time, you may request to have your complaint escalated to the senior management team by sending an email to GeneralManager@westernrenewableslink. com.au